 Dragnet Television Series Premieres December 16, 1951

-Dragnet producer, creator and writer Jack Webb had played Sergeant Joe Friday on radio when the series began in June 1949, but he wanted someone else to star in the series when it transitioned to television for the baby boomer generation; he was overruled.
+Dragnet producer, creator and writer Jack Webb had played Sergeant Joe Friday on radio when the series began in June 1949.
+He wanted someone else to star in the series when it transitioned to television for the baby boomer generation; but he was overruled.

 Eventually a new regular partner, Officer Frank Smith (actor Ben Alexander), was found for Joe Friday.
 Below, “The Big Grandma” episode of Dragnet featuring Jack Webb and Ben Alexander.

 This classic television series spawned 3 movies (1954, 1966, and 1987) and two remake series (1989-1990; 2003).
 The 1954 and 1966 Dragnet movies starred Jack Webb, while the 1987 film was a comedy starring Dan Aykroyd.